lvlivingston/bamabargainbarn/readme.md

 ### **Next Steps**

 ##### Style
-- [ ] Create Pay Now button on Checkout page
-- [ ] Clean up CSS structure on client-side views for better user experience
+- [ ] Clean up CSS structure on client-side views for better user experience in mobile & desktop.
+- [ ] Include a 'Brand Kit' for future development use
-- [ ] Polish CSS styling following a 'Brand Kit'
+- [ ] Include CSS styling following a 'Brand Kit'
+- [ ] Include visual optimization for desktop and tablet
+- [ ] Include newsletter sign-up option in top navigation

 ##### Functionality
+- [ ] Complete backend inventory logic to ensure inventory is correct after purchases.
+- [ ] Include ability to create a new user profile upon purchase of a product
+- [ ] Include ability for user to view their profile
-- [ ] Connect Pay Now button on Stripe Payments API to see what view is provided.
+- [ ] Include ability for user to view past purchases
-- [ ] Finish building out Order model to know what information should be passed.
+- [ ] Include ability for user to log-out
+- [ ] Includes newsletter sign-up functionality
+- [ ] Include functionality that allows each user to only see their own data
+- [ ] Include ability to log-in via oAuth in top navigation

 [See Current Version of the Web App Here](https://bamabargainbarn.herokuapp.com/)